-The simple fact is that purchasing energy for your business can be complicated.
-With all the competing providers, out there and a constantly changing marketplace it can be hard to know what the best option is for your business.
+Purchasing energy for your business can be complicated.
+It can be hard to know your companies best option due to competing providers and a constantly changing marketplace.
 Decision makers need to know how the current prices compare to those in the past as well as the factors that affect future prices.
-Below we will outline the key points you should consider when purchasing energy.
+Here are some key points you should consider when purchasing energy for your business.

 The first thing to consider is natural gas.
-As more and more power plants start becoming natural gas reliant the price of energy starts to directly correlate with natural gas prices.
+Natural gas prices are starting to directly correlate with cost of electricity as more and more power plants start becoming natural gas reliant.
 This can be good when the prices are low, but once they start rising or have any volatility, so too will your energy costs.
 This dependence also becomes harder to predict as the issue of supply not meeting demand arises.
 As of late, the supply has kept up with demand and prices have gotten low for both natural gas and power.
 With forecasts pointing to reduced prices in the coming years many energy purchasers are taking advantage of extended energy contracts.